-Guests will join Dr. Stephen D. Petersen, Head of Conservation and Research at Assiniboine Park Zoo on a one-day excursion to Churchill, Manitoba, Polar Bear Capital of the World.
-For each guest on the tour, Frontiers North Adventures will donate $150 to Assiniboine Park Conservancy.
+Guests will join Dr. Stephen Petersen, Head of Conservation and Research at Assiniboine Park Zoo on a one-day excursion to Churchill, Manitoba, Polar Bear Capital of the World.
+For each guest on the tour, Frontiers North Adventures will donate $150 to Assiniboine Park Conservancy (APC).

-The October 31st adventure includes round-trip airfare to Churchill from Winnipeg, a full-day Tundra Buggy® Adventure, meals and transfers.
-The cost is $1,649 CDN per person, which includes the $150 donation to the Assiniboine Park Conservancy.
+The October 25th adventure includes round-trip airfare to Churchill from Winnipeg, a full-day Tundra Buggy® excursion, lunch and a light dinner, and Churchill transfers.
+The cost is $1,699 CDN per person, which includes a $150 donation to the Assiniboine Park Conservancy.